Pre-General Availability Draft: 2017-05-29

 column content.
 It is safest (and often faster) to let the

-application ensure that it passes only legal values to the
+application ensure that it passes only valid values to the